 Automated test systems have to interact and measure things in the real world.
-Data on size, distance, strength, weight, pressure, temperature, color, surface finish and more may be required to perform the test and analyze the results.
+Data on size, distance, strength, weight, pressure, temperature, color, surface finish, and more may be required to perform the test and analyze the results.
 Manufacturers use the terms “transducer” and “sensor” for devices that can convert various stimuli into electrical signals that can be read by the control system.
-Proper selection and use of sensors is one of the key factors that will determine how well a system functions.
+Proper selection and use of sensors are one of the key factors that will determine how well a system functions.

 For a given type of measurement to be made, there are often many different methods of measurement and types of sensors available.
-For example, for a temperature measurement, there are resistive thermal devices, semiconductor chips, thermocouples, and non-contact infrared sensors just to name a few types.
+For example, for temperature measurement, there are resistive thermal devices, semiconductor chips, thermocouples, and non-contact infrared sensors just to name a few types.
 Even within those classes of temperature sensors, there are many choices to be made.
 With all of these choices, how is a designer to select the appropriate sensors when building a system?

 Six key items to consider when selecting a sensor will be highlighted here, but bear in mind that there may be other considerations or options for specific requirements.
-A company with experienced engineers that are not tied to a specific company’s products, such as Duotech, can provide invaluable support in evaluating requirements and selecting and implementing an appropriate instrumentation system.
+A company with experienced engineers that are not tied to a specific company’s products, such as Duotech Services, can provide invaluable support in evaluating requirements and selecting and implementing an appropriate instrumentation system.

 Six Key Items to Consider When Selecting a Sensor

 1. Accuracy & Precision – These two terms do not mean the same thing, though they are often related.
 Accuracy has to do with how close the sensor reading is to the true value while Precision refers to the ability of the sensor to detect small changes.
-(As an example, a temperature sensor that measures boiling water at 97.53°C has a high precision but low accuracy.)
+(As an example, a temperature sensor that measures boiling water at 97.53°C has high precision but low accuracy.)
 Both the accuracy and precision of a given instrumentation system must be appropriate for the requirements of the system.
 Too high of precision can give a false impression that the reading is also accurate or can result in the system detecting noise rather than the actual desired data.
 A sensor with more accuracy than necessary will be more expensive and more difficult to use properly than one more appropriate to the measurement required.
 Additionally, both accuracy and precision are affected by errors incurred throughout the system.
 Transducer error, wiring, signal conditioners, and the gauges or converters used to read the value each add their own errors into the system that must be understood in order to select the appropriate sensors.

-2. Environment – Selection of the proper sensor requires a good understanding of the environment in which the instrument will be operated.
+2. Environment – The selection of the proper sensor requires a good understanding of the environment in which the instrument will be operated.
 Many sensors can be affected by the non-ideal conditions of a production floor (such as temperature variation, vibration, humidity, chemicals, etc.) It is important to take the environment into account when selecting the sensor and its packaging, mounting, and other options.

 3. Excitation – Many transducers require power to produce an output signal and it is important to provide a power source that will not introduce additional errors.